-The mission of the Classics Program is to develop proficient readers and translators of Latin and/or Greek.
+The mission of the Classics program is to develop proficient readers and translators of Latin and/or Greek.
 Learners will also demonstrate their knowledge and understanding of the history, culture, and literature of the ancient world and their contribution to our world today.

-- 1. Graduates will have mastered enough Latin and Greek grammar to read and appreciate Latin and Greek texts. - 2.
-Graduates will be able to translate passages accurately and thus, by analyzing different nuances of expression, improve their own power of thought and expression. - 3.
-Graduates will appreciate Greek and Roman life, philosophy, and political institutions, and be able to evaluate the Classical contribution to the development of Western Civilization.
+- 1. Graduates will have mastered enough Latin and Greek grammar to read and appreciate Latin and Greek texts. - Graduates will be able to translate passages accurately and thus, by analyzing different nuances of expression, improve their own power of thought and expression. - 3.
+Students will appreciate Greek and Roman life, philosophy and political institutions, from the time of small city-states to a larger, culturally and ethnically diverse empire, and evaluate the Classical contribution to the development of Western Civilization, helping students become better equipped to live in the diverse society of their own day.